 Meningocele spina bifida is treated with surgery to remove the cyst.

 Treatment for myelomeningocele spina bifida is complicated.
-It may include surgery to place the nerves and spinal cord back in place, physical therapy for any physical problems, and supportive care for any other complications.
+Surgery may be needed to put the nerves and spinal cord back in place.
+Physical therapy can help with motor skills.
+And supportive care can address other complications.

 Treatments for myelomeningocele may include: